ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 As I mentioned above, Google and the community have shared some useful models on a github repo called [TensorFlow Models](https://github.com/tensorflow/models).
 One of those models is called **im2txt** which takes an image as input and returns a few expected descriptions as output, simple enough!

-Unfortunately those shared models are untrained neural network definition.
-Some nice guys volunteered to do the training  and share the final model with the tuned parameters, you can find more details about that in : [Hints about how to use pretrained models](https://github.com/tensorflow/models/issues/466)
+Unfortunately those shared models are untrained neural network definitions.
+Some nice guys volunteered to do the training  and share the final model with the tuned parameters, you can find more details about that in : [issue #466](https://github.com/tensorflow/models/issues/466)

-So we wil just use some pretrained model from that issue #466 plus the original instructions from [im2txt page](https://github.com/tensorflow/models/tree/master/im2txt) to first prepare the model and run it from the shell before consuming it from web API.
+So we will just use some pretrained model mentioned in that issue #466 plus the original instructions from [im2txt page](https://github.com/tensorflow/models/tree/master/im2txt#generating-captions) to first prepare the model and run it from the shell before consuming it from web API.

-We need to install JDK as it is required for Bazel which is Google build tool, so again the the terminal we run:
+We need to install JDK as it is required for Bazel which is Google build tool, so again in the terminal we run:

 ```
 $ sudo add-apt-repository ppa:webupd8team/java